 FAQs: For Tenants Credit Rental Payment Reporting

-Stevens Realty found that reporting rental payment information to the credit bureaus in a manner similar to other financial obligations may have a positive effect on your credit.
-While scoring models vary, consumers who pay rent on-time will generally experience a neutral to positive change to their credit score.
-Late payments will likely see negative score movements.
-For those with limited credit activity, adding a lease to your credit file will allow you to obtain a score on many credit reports.
-Stevens Realty Tenant Credit Rental Payment reporting is a way to build your credit history.
+Stevens Realty LLc submit your rental payment data with credit bureaus, much like reporting other financial responsibilities, can potentially have a favorable impact on your credit.
+Although credit scoring models differ, individuals who consistently make punctual rent payments typically witness a neutral to favorable adjustment in their credit scores.
+Conversely, tardy payments are likely to result in negative score changes.
+For individuals with minimal credit history, incorporating a lease into your credit record can enable you to generate a credit score on numerous credit reports.
+Stevens Realty’s Tenant Credit Rental Payment reporting presents an opportunity to establish your credit history.

 As with other financial obligations, under the current law, Tenant Credit accounts will continue to be included on your credit report for seven years after the lease is terminated.

 No. Stevens Realty only accepts data from credentialed property managers and third-party payment processors.
 If your property manager does not report, contact us to discuss our Tenant Credit service.